tekanoma/GoStreamRecord/README.md

 Readme is incomplete and will be completely refactored at a later point.
 Still relevant tho.

-Checkput the [API doc](https://github.com/luna-nightbyte/GoRecordurbate-WebUI/blob/main/internal/docs/API_REFERENCE.md) for info on how to use the api.
+Checkout the [API doc](https://github.com/luna-nightbyte/GoRecordurbate-WebUI/blob/main/internal/docs/API_REFERENCE.md) for info on how to use the api.

 ## Intro
 A golang version of recordurbate with some differences.
 One key difference is that this doesent use a deamon, but instead runs a webserver (Web UI).
 It can instead be compiled into a binary file and started as a service, docker container or whatever you prefer.